nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 * the patient is unwell or does not meet criteria for the vaccination

 All circumstances of an immunisation not given are out of scope of this version.
-Options are to be evaluated for the use cases for not given immunisations and whether to include details in another resource or a future version of this profile.
+Options are to be evaluated for each not given use case and whether to include details in another resource or a future version of this profile.

 ## Ineffective vaccination